Skip to content

 Last updated: — Pricing verified against each vendor's public pages.
 Always confirm before signing up.

 Recurring billing is the difference between chasing invoices every month and watching autopay deposits hit your bank account on schedule.
-For lawn care, cleaning, and pool service businesses, setting up recurring billing correctly — with customer sign-up, autopay consent, and a client portal — is the single highest-leverage operational change a solo operator can make.
+For lawn care, cleaning, and pool service businesses, getting billing set up right — with customer sign-up, autopay consent, and a client portal — is the one change that saves the most time and stops the most late payments.

 This guide explains how recurring billing works for service businesses, which platforms include it at every tier, and what to look for when you compare options.